 - CAE-R – National Centers of Academic Excellence in Cyber Defense Research (schools that participate in research initiatives and that integrate a strong research component into the curriculum of bachelor’s and graduate programs)

-In lieu of a master’s degree, cybersecurity professionals desiring to gain more advanced training may also pursue a post-bachelor’s certificate.
-About half the course load of a master’s program, a certificate program will focus on Design and Analysis of Algorithms, Computer Architectures, Advanced Software Paradigms, Network Management and Security, and Risk Assessment and Mitigation.
+In lieu of a master’s degree, cybersecurity professionals looking for advanced training may also pursue a post-bachelor’s certificate.
+At about half the course load of a master’s program, a certificate will focus on key concepts like Design and Analysis of Algorithms, Computer Architectures, Advanced Software Paradigms, Network Management and Security, and Risk Assessment and Mitigation.

 Standard Admissions Requirements for Cybersecurity Master’s Programs

-In order to apply to a cybersecurity master’s program, students must be prepared with an excellent education history, high GRE scores, and prior knowledge of basic programming languages and applied mathematics.
+Cybersecurity master’s students need to be prepared with an excellent educational history, high GRE scores, and prior knowledge of basic programming languages and applied mathematics.

 Minimum requirements include: